JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 You have no special powers per se, but you are part of a secret society dating back hundreds of years.
 Two or three of you will be in the game, and at the start the Moderator will tell you who your Masonic comrades are, and vice versa.
-You are NOT allowed to disclose your secret membership to the group publically but can inform other players in private.
+You are NOT allowed to disclose your secret membership to the group publicly but can inform other players in private.

 ## Medium
 * **TEAM:** Village